-TSCA specifically bans the manufacture, processing, and distribution in commerce of PCBs but authorizes the continued use of some existing PCBs and PCB equipment.
+TSCA specifically bans the manufacture, processing, and distribution in commerce of polychlorinated biphenyls (PCBs) but authorizes the continued use of some existing PCBs and PCB equipment.
 TSCA also imposes marking, storage, and disposal requirements for PCBs.
 The codified regulation governing PCBs mandated by TSCA is found at 40 CFR 761 and is administered by EPA.
+EPA extensively revised 40 CFR 761 during 1998.
+Some of the new revisions include new decontamination methods, less expensive disposal options for certain types of PCB waste, storage for reuse, storage of PCB/radioactive waste beyond 1 year, continued use of PCB contaminated surfaces, PCB remediation wastes, PCB bulk product waste, analytical waste, and disposal of analytical waste.
 Most of the requirements of 40 CFR 761 are matrix and concentration dependent.
 For example, the ban on manufacturing, processing, use, and distribution in commerce applies to PCBs at any concentration.
 Storage and disposal requirements generally apply to PCBs at 50 parts per million (ppm) or greater; however, these requirements may apply at lower concentrations in some instances.
 TDEC restricts PCBs from disposal in landfills and classifies PCBs as special wastes under Tennessee solid waste regulations.
-A special waste exemption is required from the state of Tennessee to dispose of PCBs at concentrations of 2 ppm up to 49 ppm in landfills.
+A special waste exemption is required from the state of Tennessee to dispose of PCBs at concentrations up to 49 ppm in landfills.
 Additionally, PCB discharges into waterways are restricted by the state-regulated CWA and NPDES programs.
+New amendments to the TSCA/PCB regulations effective in August 1998 have broadened use and disposal options for a variety of materials.